namitjain88/spring-boot-config/README.md

   * Make config change to git repo file
   * Make a POST call to http://localhost:8080/actuator/refresh to trigger the refresh
   * Post call will return response telling which properties were refreshed

+# Auto refresh config for multiple instances of a service
+1. we have one concept called spring cloud bus where all the instances will be listening to a queue(like RabbitMQ) and if any one instance calls refresh url a message will be send to Rabbit MQ and all other instances will listen to message do refresh automatically..
+By this method if we do refresh call from any one instance is enough, automatically other instances will be refreshed.
+2. Web-hook along with spring cloud bus: In this we need to configure spring-cloud-config-server url(/monitor) as a web-hook in git repository setting, when ever a commit is made automatically this web-hook will be called and spring-cloud-config server will send a message to RabbitMQ and all the instances listening to this Queue will refresh their properties automatically.
+This we does not need to even do a single refresh on any instance.